dishsrivastava/hackhertechteamchallenge/README.md

 Feel free to use whatever technologies and Front-End frameworks you feel most comfortable with.
 We have included on this repository a template personal website from Bootstrap.
 Please use this template as a reference, but go beyond this specific template.
 The hackathon dashboard uses RubyonRails, so try to incorporate that in your project if you can!

-This project should not take more than a few hours, depend on how far you dive into it.
+This project should not take more than a few hours, depending on how far you dive into it.
 We are only looing for creativity, passion, and dedication.

 # Submission